 Currently, I’m a unit commissioner in the Mighty Ottawa District of the Great Lakes Field Service Council in southeastern Michigan.
 I also serve on the troop committee of a troop of 45 Scouts of which I was committee chair for seven years, and am the Chartered Organization Representative for the Cub Scout pack chartered by my church.

 I’ve held several positions including troop committee chair, district committee member, district training chair, Cub Scout and Boy Scout Roundtable staff, Camporee staff, Cubmaster, Assistant Cubmaster, Den Leader, and Webelos Den Leader.
-I’m the recipient of training awards (knots) for Den Leader, Webelos Leader, Cubmaster, Cub Scouter, Scouter (District Committee and Roundtable), as well as the District Award of Merit, the Amateur Radio Service to Scouting Award (one of the Community Organization Awards), and the William D. Boyce Award, and the Silver Beaver Award.
+I’m the recipient of training awards (knots) for Den Leader, Webelos Leader, Cubmaster, Cub Scouter, Scouter (District Committee and Roundtable), as well as the District Award of Merit, the Amateur Radio Service to Scouting Award (one of the Community Organization Awards), the William D. Boyce Award, and the Silver Beaver Award.
 I hold a Bachelors of Commissioner Science degree from the MCC Commissioners College.

 In my capacity as a trainer and training chair, I’ve helped to train hundreds of Scouters and have served on staff and as course director for many courses including Cub Leader Position-Specific, Outdoor Webelos Leader Skills, Beginning Adult Leader Outdoor Orientation, Scoutmaster Position-Specific, Troop Committee Challenge, Troop Junior Leader Training and Trainer Development/Trainer’s EDGE.
 I have also served as Dean and instructor and have developed courses for our Council’s University of Scouting and Cub Pow-Wow for many years.

 I’m also the founder and trustee of an amateur radio club (WB8BSA) for Scouts and Scouters in our council.
 Through the club, we have organized numerous special event and Jamboree On the Air amateur radio stations allowing hundreds of Scouts to learn about the fascinating hobby and talk with their fellow Scouts around the world.
 I serve as a merit badge counselor for several badges including Radio, Electronics, Photography, Moviemaking, Family Life and Music.